 Vote by Internet.
-Beneficial owners may use the Internet to transmit their voting instructions and for electronic delivery of information up until 11:59 p.m.
+All stockholders may use the Internet to transmit their voting instructions and for electronic delivery of information up until 11:59 p.m.
 Eastern time the day before the meeting date.
 The website for Internet voting is www.proxyvote.com.

 Vote by Phone.
-Beneficial owners may also use any touch-tone telephone to transmit their voting instructions up until 11:59 p.m.
+All stockholders may also use any touch-tone telephone to transmit their voting instructions up until 11:59 p.m.
 Eastern time the day before the meeting date.
 The toll-free number is located on your proxy card.

 Vote by Mail.
 All stockholders may vote by mail.
-Simply mark, sign, and date your proxy card and return it in the postage-prepaid envelope we have provided or return it to Flight Safety Technologies, Inc., c/o ADP, 51 Mercedes Way, Edgewood, NY 11717.
+Simply mark, sign, and date your proxy card and return it in the postage-prepaid envelope we have provided or return it to Flight Safety Technologies, Inc., c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

 Revocability of Proxies.
 A stockholder giving a proxy has the power to revoke his or her proxy at any time before it is exercised by delivering to the Secretary of Flight Safety Technologies, Inc., a written instrument revoking the proxy or a duly executed proxy with a later date, or by attending the meeting and voting in person.
+If you are a beneficial owner, you only may vote in person if you obtain a signed proxy from the record holder giving you the right to vote the shares and submit it to us at the annual meeting.